 Over-Improving Isn’t Necessary

-In Berwyn, buyers respond better to clean and cared-for than to expensive landscaping.
+In Berwyn, buyers respond more favorably to clean, well-maintained landscaping than to expensive landscaping.
 Simple actions—fresh mulch, trimmed shrubs, swept walkways—often do more than costly upgrades.

 How Curb Appeal Affects Pricing and Timing

 Homes with strong spring curb appeal often create smoother price conversations.
-Buyers are less likely to immediately question value when the exterior aligns with neighborhood standards.
+Buyers are less likely to question the value immediately when the exterior aligns with neighborhood standards.

 This doesn’t guarantee top dollar—but it reduces early friction.
 In contrast, weak curb appeal can slow showings, invite negotiation sooner, and extend time on market.

-For homeowners thinking about timing, this is why exterior prep often matters before interior projects.
+For homeowners considering timing, this is why exterior prep often comes before interior projects.

 What Matters Most in Berwyn Neighborhoods

 Berwyn buyers are highly aware of block appearance.
-They notice sidewalks, fencing, and how neighboring homes are maintained.
+They note the sidewalks, fencing, and the condition of neighboring homes.

 Matching the tone of your block—not standing out awkwardly—is usually the goal.
 Neutral improvements that blend with surrounding homes tend to support value more effectively than bold changes.